Hong Kong Federation of Trade Unions

-The Hong Kong Federation of Trade Unions (HKFTU) is a pro-Beijing labour and political group established in 1948 in Hong Kong.
+The Hong Kong Federation of Trade Unions (HKFTU or FTU) is a pro-Beijing labour and political group established in 1948 in Hong Kong.
 It is the oldest and largest labour group in Hong Kong with over 420,000 members in 253 affiliates and associated trade unions.
 Presided by Ng Chau-pei and chaired by Kingsley Wong, it currently holds four seats in the Legislative Council and 43 seats in the District Councils.

 The HKFTU has long been seen as a satellite organisation of the Chinese Communist Party (CCP), the ruling party of the People's Republic of China (PRC).
 It played a leading role in the 1967 riots against British rule in Hong Kong, which were suppressed by the colonial government.
 In the 1980s, the HKFTU, along with the conservative business elites, led efforts against faster democratisation during the run up to the Chinese resumption of sovereignty over Hong Kong in 1997.

 HKFTU trade unionists were among the founding members of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) in 1992, which has become the flagship pro-Beijing party today.
 In the early 2010s, the HKFTU began actively participating in elections under its own banner with a more pro-grassroots and pro-labour platform, distant from the DAB's pro-middle-class and professionals outlook, in order to broaden the pro-Beijing electorate.